nikolajlauridsen/VoxGrab/README.md

 #### Where's my subtitles?
-VoxGrab will save the subtitles in the same folder as the media files under the same name, but suffixed with .ENG (this will let [Plex](https://www.plex.tv/) find the subtitles and properly qualify them as English)
+VoxGrab will save the subtitles in the same folder as the media files under the same name, but suffixed with .EN, or the country code for the selected language

-#### Why aren't you supporting more languages?
-TheSubDB also supports:
+(this will let [Plex](https://www.plex.tv/) find the subtitles and properly qualify their language)

+#### Language support
+TheSubDB supports multiple languages besides English:
 * Dutch
 * French
 * Italian